trey-rosius/apartment_complex_management_system/content/introduction/introduction.md

 ## Concept

-In this course, we are going to be using Serverless technology to build a system where Building owners can:
+In this course, we'll use Serverless to build a system where Building owners can:

 - Create personal accounts.
 - Register the buildings(name, address, number of apartments etc) they own.